Mari1yng/MM/README.md

 3. Turns counter - lets player know how many turns has it taken so far in this game.
 4. Board that displays cards in 4 columns and number of rows on computers, tablets and most phone devices.
 5. Timer - that allows user only 60 seconds to finish level hard.
-6. Win modal that congratulates user winnign of the game - matching all cards.
+6. Win modal that congratulates user winning of the game - matching all cards.

 ### Features left to implement